khudgins/documentation/automation/deployment_configuration/tier.rst

    Service, Ports

-Adding a service port to a service will configure enStratus to pass in the relevant port information to the service via the enstratus.cfg file.
+Adding a service port to a service will configure Enstratius to pass in the relevant port information to the service via the enstratus.cfg file.
 If there is a load balancer connected to the deployment, it will appear in the Load Balancers selection window.
-If a load balancer is selected, enStratus will ensure that servers that have this service installed upon them are connected to the load balancer upon start.
+If a load balancer is selected, Enstratius will ensure that servers that have this service installed upon them are connected to the load balancer upon start.

-More specifically, if you have virtual machine-based load balancer specified, and an application server has a service installed that is connected to the load balancer, enStratus will call /enstratus/bin/startProxy on the load balancer after the service is configured on the application server.
+More specifically, if you have virtual machine-based load balancer specified, and an application server has a service installed that is connected to the load balancer, Enstratius will call /enstratus/bin/startProxy on the load balancer after the service is configured on the application server.

-If a cloud based load balancer such as an elastic load balancer (ELB), enStratus will call the correct API command to connect that server to the ELB.
+If a cloud based load balancer such as an elastic load balancer (ELB), Enstratius will call the correct API command to connect that server to the ELB.
 The cloud based load balancer must be configured beforehand to pass traffic on the correct ports and protocols.